Electronic Control Unit (ECU) - Theoretical Vector Training Course

 - Discuss real-world case studies involving ethical dilemmas and legal disputes.

-14 HoursThis instructor-led, live training in South Korea (online or onsite) is aimed at intermediate-level professionals who wish to develop practical skills in evaluating EV battery lifecycle, implementing recycling technologies, and addressing sustainability challenges in the automotive industry.
+14 HoursThis instructor-led, live training in South Korea (online or onsite) is aimed at intermediate-level professionals who wish to gain a comprehensive understanding of EV powertrain architectures, battery chemistry, battery management systems (BMS), and the factors affecting energy efficiency in electric vehicles.

 By the end of this training, participants will be able to: